PANDORA WHITE SWISS SHEPHERDS

 DO NOT screenshot if you want the pictures in high resolution.

-The page and pictures of this litter will be live until the 31st of December.
+The page and pictures of this litter will be live until beginning July.

 New owners - ensure you have read our new owners puppy guide before your puppy arrives.
 It makes puppy life much easier when you are as prepared as possible, so you can feel confident on what you're doing and what you need, especially if it's your first dog, or your first puppy in a long time and may have forgotten these things.